gvwilson/thirdbit/_posts/2015/2015-09-13-how-teaching-knowledge-is-transferred.md

 <p>
   Later still,
   "There was little distaste–indeed, some enthusiasm–for the re-use of pedagogic materials."
-  That's hardly a ringing endorsement...
+  That's hardly a ringing endorsement…
 </p>
 <p>
   Finally,